Pennsylvania Trapshooting Hall of Fame

 Trapshooting Hall of Fame.
 This 1992 squad picture shows all the

 major state champions in 1992.
-Emerson Bornman (doubles)
+Emerson Bornman (top left), Doubles

-Steve Huber (handicap) and Frank Little (singles, HAA and HOA).
+Steve Huber (kneeling, left), Handicap and Frank Little (top center) Singles, HAA and HOA.

 |United States Olympic Trapshooting Champions, all ATA shooters.|